 - Established the Office of the Flood Insurance Advocate to help property owners with faulty flood maps and insurance rate concerns.

-On November 14, 2017, the House of Representatives, on a vote of 237-189, passed HR 2874: The 21st Century Flood Reform Act, to reauthorize and make further improvements to the NFIP.
+On November 14, 2017, the House of Representatives passed the NAR-supported HR 2874: The 21st Century Flood Reform Act, to reauthorize and make further improvements to the NFIP.
 The bill meets all six of NAR's reform principles.
 Specifically, the Act:

 - Reauthorizes the NFIP for 5 years;

 - Limits maximum flood insurance premiums to no more than $10,000 per year for residential properties;

 - Preserves the practice of grandfathering for property owners who have built to code;